 This is my absolute favorite technique for all sorts of unwanted behaviors; barking, biting, begging at the table.
 That last one is particularly key when you have a dog who can rest his head on your table while slobbering over your steak.

-I have heard new puppy owners say “oh, when my puppy bites I just hand him a toy and tell him to chew that instead.”
-While this is close, unfortunately, handing the puppy a toy just after biting is reinforcing the unwanted behavior of biting by rewarding it.
+I have heard new owners say “oh when my puppy bites I just hand him a toy and tell him to chew that instead.”
+While this is close, unfortunately, handing over a toy just after biting is reinforcing the unwanted behavior of biting by rewarding it.

 The key is timing.
 Here is a quote from one of my favorite positive trainers, Pamela Dennison, Certified Dog Behavior Consultant in her book, You Can Train Your Dog:

 “My rule of thumb is this: if the dog does something great, reinforce within one-half to one second of the behavior.
 If the dog does something less than desirable, wait for a full five to ten seconds after he stops doing the unwanted behavior, redirect to a better one, and then reinforce.”

 With a puppy that is biting, try this method for teaching an incompatible behavior: